glideroggan/dream/readme.md

 # BUGS
+- account-info-workflow is not configured for dark and light mode
 - ✔️Adding a new payment contact (favorite), seems to add it twice in the transfer flow
 - request-card-workflow is not good in light and dark mode
 - card-details buttons are wrongly styled in dark mode and light mode